 The home sales process can be pretty nerve-wracking, even at the best of times.
-For sellers, one of the scariest moments will be the due diligence period.
-This is when the buyers will take a closer look at the home to determine its true physical and financial condition.
+One of the scariest moments will be the due diligence period for sellers.
+This is when the buyers will look at the home to determine its true physical and financial condition.
 One of the worst bits of news a seller can receive from this is to learn that there is a lien on the property.
-This isn’t a total dealbreaker, but it can cause significant delays and complications for the home closing.
+This isn’t a total dealbreaker, but it can cause significant delays and complications for the closing.

 Fortunately, it is still possible to do a deal with liens and finalize a sale.
 Here, we show you how to do this and avoid this situation in the first place.